walkerab/discovery-awa/form-basics/index.md

 		The purpose of this technique is to prevent us having to write <code>if (isset(...))</code> around every form variable we wish to output.
 	</p>
 	<p>
-		It works rather effectively for small to mid-sized programs and site and it really does save a lot of code and confusion from students.
+		It works rather effectively for small to mid-sized programs and sites and it really does save a lot of code and confusion from students.
 	</p>
 </div>